benbotto/test-repo/README.md

   type: NodePort
 ```

 The metadata should look familiar, as it's mostly the same as the deployment resource.
 The `spec.selector` defines which pods this `NodePort` should target, and `spec.ports` says that incoming traffic on port 80 should target port 3000 on the matched pods.
 Note that k8s will assign a virtual IP to the service, known as a `ClusterIP`, and allocate a high-number port that each node will proxy to the service.
-That is, once deployed you'll be able to access the API externally using
+That is, once deployed you'll be able to access the API externally using an IP and port that k8s assigns.

 We also have to define our chart in [`k8s/Chart.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/Chart.yaml) file in the `k8s` folder.
 This file has some self-explanatory information about the Helm chart, such a the chart's version, name, and description.